slub/pvldb/README.md

 *Under Construction*

 Powered by [actions](https://github.com/slub/pvldb/actions) workflow.
-See [build](https://slub.github.io/pvldb/) for results.
-The build files can be found on the [gh-pages](https://github.com/slub/pvldb/tree/gh-pages) branch.
+See [report](https://slub.github.io/pvldb/) for results.
+The report files can be found on the [gh-pages](https://github.com/slub/pvldb/tree/gh-pages) branch.

 ## Development